Wigner-GPU-Lab/Teaching/CMake/Lesson3_Dependecies/README.md

 target_link_libraries(app PRIVATE MPI::MPI_C)
 ```

 Wow!
 That is much simpler.
 All the properties we set manually earlier are now all inherited from the imported target.
 The first part of imported target, before `::` is always the name of the module at hand.
 The second part are "sub-modules", parts of the module than can stand by themselves.
-In the case of MPI, an implementation may omit fortran bindings for eg., but that doesn't mean we couldn't rely on the C bindings.
+In the case of MPI, an implementation may omit Fortran bindings for eg., but that doesn't mean we couldn't rely on the C bindings.

 Another prime example is Boost with many subprojects which may be consumed seperately using `Boost::filesystem` for eg. In this case, one need not detect all subprojects (they might even be absent).